isabella232/docs-13/docs/guides/Using_Nested_Mutations.md

 }
 ```

-The nested `posts` object takes an array of Posts with their list of arguments needed for a `createPost` muatation.
+The nested `posts` object takes an array of Posts with their list of arguments needed for a `createPost` mutation.
-The muatations also work with query variables.
+The mutations also work with query variables.

 Our return should be: